solangegueiros/rsk-tutorials/en/ethereum-devs/geth-attach-local-node.md

----
-layout: rsk
-title: Using geth to attach to a RSK local node
+# Using geth to attach to a RSK local node

-tags: tutorial, rsk, geth, ethereum
-description: "How to use the Ethereum client Geth to attach to an RSK local node (regtest) and run JSON-RPC commands."
+How to use the Ethereum client Geth to attach to an RSK local node (regtest) and run JSON-RPC commands.
----

 RSK's virtual machine implementation is compatible with the Ethereum virtual machine (EVM), which enables us to make use of many Ethereum developer tools.